Pumpsie Green: Early life

 Green was born in Boley, Oklahoma, the eldest of five children.
 One brother, Cornell Green, was a long-time safety for the Dallas Cowboys.
 Another brother, Credell Green, played football at the University of Washington and was drafted by the Green Bay Packers.

-Green was named Elijah, after his father, but his mother called him "Pumpsie" from an early age, although Green related that he did not know the origin of the name.
+Green was named Elijah, after his father, but his mother called him "Pumpsie" from an early age, although Green relayed that he did not know the origin of the name.
 Green grew up in Richmond, California, and was a three-sport athlete at El Cerrito High School.

 Since major-league baseball had not yet expanded to the West Coast, Green grew up a fan of the Oakland Oaks of the Pacific Coast League.
 Green later stated that he may have been even better at basketball, but chose to play baseball when he was offered a baseball scholarship at Fresno State University.
 However, Green decided to attend Contra Costa College when Gene Corr, his high school baseball coach, became the baseball coach there and promised Green he would play shortstop if he attended.
 In Green's final year of college, he tried out for the Oaks, and was signed to a contract.